 A place that’s alive is magnificent, homes and people too.
 Living doesn’t necessarily mean one is alive.
 Breathing does.
 It is that extra breath, the deeper kind that connects, that ushers in life.
 Yes, I chant.
 Sometimes.

 The trip was a bit magical, although I must admit most of my work trips were.
 Many were once-in-a-lifetime opportunities.
 I also think that we experience what we are if/when we allow it.
 And I allowed and gave my soul free rein.
 In my private + convoluted world, cloudy and painful as it has been at times, the breath inside of me always saw the glass half full, the window open.
 Though I didn’t pick up the glass, or look out the window, often enough.

-april 15 — these are the things that women don’t know about love (A Writer’s Book of Days, by Judy Reeves)
+april 15 — these are the things that women don’t know about love (from A Writer’s Book of Days, by Judy Reeves)

 I drew my head back.
 Something’s wrong with that prompt.
-Uh, women know everything there is to know about love.
-How absurd to think that women know everything there is to know about love.
+It took reading it a few times to realize it was the word don’t that didn’t seem to fit.
+I couldn’t wrap my head around it — may be because if I don’t know, I would be unable to write about it, right?
+And, uh, women know everything there is to know about love — how absurd to think that women know everything there is to know about love.
 I am shocked at myself.

 - Where it comes from

 - How it gets there

 - How it changes

 - Why it changes